thomashargrove/stocks/README.md

 # Stock Portfolio Analysis

 A simple Python program that retrieves stock market history for one or more portfolios, creating an output dataset that an AI coding agent can use for custom analysis and visulizations.
+It calls yfinance_cache under the hood with rate limiting, which scrapes stock data from yahoo finance.
+It maintains a local cache to later runs only need to pull incremental updates.
+The output of the script is one combined csv with ticker position information and a history folder for last year's daily prices.
+You can reference these two inputs into promots for ClaudeCode, Cursor or another AI coding agent and have it quickly code up any visulization or analysis you want.
+See the examples below.

 ## Quick Start - Define Portfolios

-Define your portfolios in `data/input/{name}.csv` using CSV format.
-The filename will be used as the portfolio name, and use the following schema.
+Define your portfolios in `data/input/{portforlio_name}.csv` using the below CSV format (there is already an example checked in).
 This format is compatible with Yahoo Finance Portfolio CSV download.

 | Symbol | Trade Date | Purchase Price | Quantity | Comment |